-Comprehensive Economic and Trade Agreement and the Trans-Pacific Partnership

-Canada has recently implemented the CETA which has significantly opened up provincial, utility and municipal procurements to European suppliers.
-This improved access will also apply to all Canadian suppliers, including Canadian suppliers that are subsidiaries or affiliates of foreign entities.
-The CETA imposes significant standards on the conduct of tendering processes and contract awards for federal, provincial and municipal procurements.
-The primary procurement obligations common to all the trade agreements include: non-discrimination based on country and/or province of origin; an open, transparent tendering process; a competitive procurement; and a fair procurement process.
+Comprehensive Economic and Trade Agreement and the Trans-Pacific Partnership processes and contract awards for federal, provincial and municipal procurements.
+The primary procurement obligations common to all the Trade Agreements include: non-discrimination based on country and/or province of origin; an open, transparent tendering process; a competitive procurement; and a fair procurement process.

-Canada has also recently implemented the CPTPP, which imposes further standards on the procurement process.
-A central aim of the CPTPP is to prevent procuring entities from discriminating between suppliers in the 11 Pacific Rim member countries.
-The CPTPP requires Canadian federal, provincial, and territorial governments to, among other things, use electronic procurement measures, ensure that notices of intended procurement are widely accessible, and provide suppliers with minimum time periods to respond to such notices.
+Canada has implemented the CETA, which has significantly opened up provincial, utility and municipal procurements to European suppliers.
+This improved access applies to all Canadian suppliers, including Canadian suppliers that are subsidiaries or affiliates of foreign entities.
+The CETA imposes significant standards on the conduct of tendering ensure that notices of intended procurement are widely accessible and provide suppliers with minimum time periods to respond to such notices.
 Suppliers should note that Canadian governments are not required to follow standardized procurement procedures when contracts fall below certain prescribed monetary thresholds, or when the subject matter of the contract is exempt from these procedures.
-The monetary thresholds are different for each of the trade agreements, may fluctuate year to year, and vary depending on the type of contract and in some cases the identity of the procuring entity.
+The monetary thresholds are different for each of the Trade Agreements, may fluctuate year to year, and vary depending on the type of contract and in some cases the identity of the procuring entity.